Blog · Review Essay · Last reviewed June 23, 2026

 Francesca Rossi's review in Artificial Intelligence summarizes the structure clearly: the book's chapters move through natural resources, human labor, personal data, classification, emotion recognition, and state power.
 Rossi also notes that Crawford's framing challenges the analogy between human and artificial minds by restoring embodiment, environment, and social relation to the analysis.

-The result is not simply an indictment of technology companies.
-It is a change in scale.
+The result is a change in scale.
 AI is treated as a world-organizing system whose costs are displaced into places and people that the interface teaches users not to see.
+That is why this review belongs beside Feeding the Machine, the data-center governance essay, and the review of The Stack.
+Each asks what becomes politically possible when infrastructure is treated as atmosphere.

 Labor and Extraction